 If you are unsure if you are eligible to graduate due to not enough credits, failure to pass a class, etc., go to Degree Works and enter your delaGATE login information.
 This will show if you have completed everything necessary to earn your degree or what is still needed to qualify.
 If you are still having trouble determining if you are eligible, please contact your advisor who is listed on the same page.

 The deadline to apply was March 15.
 If you would like to apply after this date please contact Enrollment Central.

-Each graduate will receive four tickets and four announcements along with their cap and gown.
-Extra tickets are not available.
-The tickets are for your invited guests and must be presented at the door for admission to the ceremony at Villanova.
+Each graduate will receive three tickets and three announcements along with their cap and gown.
+The tickets are for your invited guests and must be presented at the door for admission to the ceremony at West Chester University.
+All guests need a ticket.
 The announcements are not tickets and cannot be used for admission.
 Graduates themselves do not need a ticket.

-Graduates should assemble at 9 a.m. sharp in the Jake Nevin Field House.
+Graduates should assemble at 9 a.m. sharp in the Ehinger Gymnasium.
 There will be signs and event staff to direct you where to go.

 As you enter the gymnasium, you will pick up a name card.
 This card is what will be handed to the reader on stage and is the only way the reader will know who each graduate is.
 Graduates who do not participate in the ceremony will not have their names called.
 The name on your card will be exactly as you registered.
 You must remember to pick up your name card at the entrance to the gymnasium.